GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/18S_ATPU_qiime.md

           --m-metadata-file metadata.txt\
           --o-visualization barplot_sklearn-taxa.qzv

-## 6\.
-Filter out non-metazoan and avian sequences
+## 6. Filter out non-metazoan, avian, and parasite sequences

 Use the `--p-incude` flag to include only features with “Metazoa” in the taxonomoy string and remake barplot.